ChrisGitmed/meme-gallery/README.md

 # meme-gallery
-An interactive HTML, CSS, and JavaScript app.
+A basic interactive HTML, CSS, and JavaScript app developed in collaberation with LearningFuze.
+Allows you to store images in a gallery format.